-The goals of the actuarial curriculum are twofold: (1) to supply a strong general background in mathematics, statistics and relevant concepts from actuarial science and business, and (2) to prepare students for the national actuarial examinations administered by the Society of Actuaries and the Casualty Actuarial Society.
+The goals of the actuarial curriculum are twofold: (1) to supply a strong general background in mathematics, statistics, and relevant concepts from actuarial science and business, and (2) to prepare students for the national actuarial examinations administered by the Society of Actuaries and the Casualty Actuarial Society.

 The Actuarial Science Major

 The Department of Mathematics offers a Bachelor of Science and a Bachelor of Arts in Actuarial Science.
-Students have the opportunity to graduate with an honors degree in Actuarial Science through the College of Arts and Science Honors Program.
+Students have the opportunity to graduate with an honors degree in Actuarial Science through the College of Arts and Sciences Honors Program.

 The major curriculum is specifically geared towards preparing students to take up to five exams, creating a competitive advantage in a job search.
 This curriculum has prepared students well, and the actuarial exam passing rate among students continues to improve.
 In recent years, an average of more than 80 percent of graduating seniors pass at least one exam, and about 75 percent pass two or more exams.